vszal/pop-kustomize/README.md

 Feedback and contributions welcomed!

-demo of logs + alerts for artifact 1 demo of pull attestor 2nd demo of attestor built-by-cloud-build - 11

-editied using the vscode editor in GitHub #3
+editied using the vscode editor in GitHub #4